AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-manage.md

 In the admin area, this is implemented for [global search](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Backend/view/adminhtml/layout/default.xml) and for [admin notification list](https://github.com/magento/magento2/blob/2.4/app/code/Magento/AdminNotification/view/adminhtml/layout/default.xml).

-## Set the template used by a bloc
+## Set the template used by a block

 There are three ways to set the template for a block: